FlyingGyroscope/IntroTo3DPrinting/README.md

 # *An Introduction to 3D Printing*

-Learn how FFF (or FDM™) printers work.
 3D printers are great, but every tool and material has limitations.
 By exploring the process, strengths, and weaknesses, beginners can use 3D printing technology more effectively and make great prints.

 This is a training guide for students learning to use 3D printers in a classroom setting.
 It assumes that a teacher is responsible for setting up, managing, and troubleshooting the 3D printer, so those topics are not covered in detail.

-I tried to make this a general guide that applies to a broad range of modern FFF printers.
-I highlighted PrusaSlicer in several examples because I know it well, but the underlying concepts and workflow apply to any slicing software.

 If you need more help, start with documentation and support from the manufacturer.
 There are also plenty of free guides and YouTube tutorials.
 - [Basics of 3D printing](https://www.prusa3d.com/page/basics-of-3d-printing-with-josef-prusa_490/) by Josef Prusa.
 - [Ellis' Print Tuning Guide](https://ellis3dp.com/Print-Tuning-Guide/).
 - [OrcaSlicer Calibration Walkthrough](https://www.orcaslicer.com/wiki/guides/calibration_guide).

+# *What Kind of 3D Printing*

+Filament and extrusion-based printing.
+FFF (fused filament fabrication).
+FDM™ (fused deposition modeling).
+Pushing plastic.

+This guide breaks down the process behind FFF printing, though some concepts apply to all 3D printing.
+It should apply to a broad range of printers.

 # *Slides*